An Interdisciplinary Project

 Figure 3.
 What the Institution Gave and What It Took

 Thompson Rivers University Award for Excellence in Interculturalization.
-Institutional recognition coexisted with structural precarity, this award was received while working as a contract instructor without job security, benefits, or guaranteed renewal.
+Institutional recognition coexisted with structural precarity; this award was received while working as a contract instructor without job security, benefits, or guaranteed renewal.
 Photo credit: Amy Tucker, January 2026.

 Organizational Behaviour